-'Queen of Soul' Aretha Franklin dies at home in Detroit aged 76
+'Queen of Soul' Aretha Franklin, 76, dies at home in Detroit

 By 17, she had given birth to two children and later had two other sons.
 First married to Ted White, who became her manager and publicly abused her, Franklin later married actor Glynn Turman in 1978 but they divorced in 1984.

-Franklin, who was given the Presidential Medal of Freedom in 2005, was the subject of a singing tribute at the February 2011 Grammy Awards ceremony and a Carnegie Hall tribute concert in early 2017.
+Franklin, who received the Presidential Medal of Freedom in 2005, was the subject of a singing tribute at the February 2011 Grammy Awards ceremony and a Carnegie Hall tribute concert in early 2017.
 She did not attend either.

 Franklin did not perform regularly for many years, partly because of an aversion to flying after a rough trip in 1982.
 Instead, she traveled in a customized bus.
 She often had to cancel shows for health reasons.